In the midst of a worldwide health crisis, J. Herbert Nelson and Diane Moffett write a pastoral letter to the Presbyterian Church (U.S.A.)

 Tags: church, church u.s.a, clerk of the general, clerk of the general assembly, diane moffett, executive director, general assembly, herbert nelson, herbert nelson ii, ii and the rev, mission agency, nelson ii, nelson ii and the rev, pastoral letter, presbyterian, presbyterian church, presbyterian church u.s.a, presbyterian mission, presbyterian mission agency, rev

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Communications, Theology and Worship
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Communications, Theology and Worship